 - 12.1.2.1 This class will conform to FIA Group Ultimate T1.1 technical regulations, prescriptions and bulletins in SARRC events.
-Balance of performance will be applicable as per SSR Part 2 art 3.2.10 - 12.1.2.2 Balance of Performance target will be 250 kW at the driven wheels.
-Fuel as per SSR Part 2 art 211 - 12.1.2.3 Penalties for BoP non-conformance to regulations will be applied as per SSR 318 and GCR 176. - 12.1.2.4 SARRC Sporting Regulations take precedence in SARRC events. - 12.1.2.5 For SARR Championship events it will be compulsory to provide a separate password locked data logger compartment for the TC.
+Balance of performance will be applicable as per SSR Part 2 art 3.2.10 - 12.1.2.2 Balance of Performance target will be 260 KW at the driven wheels.
+Fuel as per SSR Part 2 art 211 95 octane pump fuel.
+Control fuel samples may be taken by the TC. - 12.1.2.3 Penalties for BoP non-conformance to regulations will be applied as per SSR 318 and GCR 176. - 12.1.2.4 SARRC Sporting Regulations take precedence in SARRC events. - 12.1.2.5 For SARR Championship events it will be compulsory to provide a separate password locked data logger compartment for the TC.
 ECU race data must be made available to the TC when requested.

 Refer SSR 3.2.4 - 12.1.2.6 It is compulsory to fit the SARRC RallySafe tracker, GARMIN GPS as well as the iCam AD Plus 2.0 on-board camera strictly as per instructions.
 All have to be operational for the entire event.
 Refer SSR 318 A [viii] - 12.1.2.7 It is compulsory to complete a SA Rally-Raid Technical Passport and have this available at all events.
 It must be fully completed and maintained.
-Properly legible prints will be accepted at events to preserve the originals.
+Properly legible prints will be accepted at events to preserve the originals. - 12.1.2.8 SARRC exceptions to the FIA regulations will be the following: - Wheels and Tyres will be according to FIA Art 285.11.6 but the FIA Sporting Regulations Art 10.1 and 10.7 will not be applicable.